Looking for a Video Game or Internet Use Intervention?

 You’re here because you’re struggling with your son or daughter’s gaming or internet use.
 No matter what you do, it seems you can’t get them away from their screens.

 You’ve tried everything, and you’re not sure what to do next.
-You believe a more intensive intervention is needed.
+You believe an intensive intervention is needed.

-I’m Cam, founder of Game Quitters, the largest support community for video game addiction.
-We help 25,000 gaming addicts/month in 80+ countries around the world.
+I’m Cam, founder of Game Quitters.
+We help 50,000 gaming addicts/month in 80+ countries around the world.

 I understand how you feel, because I was once addicted to playing video games.
-In fact, my addiction caused me to drop out of high school.
-While my friends were off to college, I was living in my parents basement playing video games up to 16 hours a day.
+I dropped out of high school, and while my friends were off to college, I was living in my parents basement gaming up to 16 hours a day.

 Depressed, I pretended to have jobs and deceived my family.
 It got so bad I eventually wrote a suicide note.
 That’s the night I knew I needed to make a change.